I was gambling in Havana

 – from “Lawyers, Guns and Money” by Warren Zevon

 When is it time for the heavy artillery in the sales process?
 In other words, when is it time to jump in and help your sales team with a deal?

-I have found that companies typically use CXOs too infrequently in the sales process nearly as much as they should.
-Regardless of how often you or your other execs jump in, there should be some guidelines as to how to best use your CXOs in the sales process.
+I have found that companies don’t use CXOs in the sales process nearly as much as they should.
+Regardless of how often you or your other execs jump in, there should be some guidelines as to how to best use your positions.
 Let’s focus specifically on the CEO and the CFO positions for the sake of this post.
-Using their clout correctly can improve your sales processes and your yield on big deals.
+Using this clout correctly can greatly improve your sales processes and your yield on big deals.

 The Do List